Goat Farm Arts Center

 The Goat Farm Arts Center is a visual and performing arts center located in West Midtown, Atlanta, Georgia.
 The center is housed in a 19th-century complex of industrial buildings and contains the studio space of over 300 artists.
 Goat Farm hosts music concerts, traditional and experimental theatrical performances, film screenings, contemporary dance performances, art exhibitions, artist residency programs, and professional ballet and contemporary dance classes.
 It is also home to resident performance companies gloATL, Saiah Theater, and The Collective Project.

 History

-It was built during the 1880s, opened in 1889, and expanded in various phases through the early 1930s.
+The original machine works complex opened in 1889 and expanded in various phases through the early 1930s.
 It was Edward Van Winkle's third complex in Atlanta - a previous one was located in today's Luckie Marietta district.
 By 1898, the site specialized in cotton-related machinery, and won awards at international expositions and state fairs.
 In 1912, the Murray Company of Texas bought out Van Winkle and the site became known as "Murray's Mill."
-During World War II, the complex produced ammunition and mortars.
+During World War II, the complex produced ammunition.

 In the early 1970s Robert Haywood bought the site and sculptors, musicians, painters and photographers set up studios there.
 For a time in the early 2000s space was rented to antique dealers as "The Shops at Murray Mill", but the antique mall never took off.
 The site remained unused for many years.